 Tip: If you also like to travel by car on your vacations, check my articles about road trip possibilities in Scotland or this one about driving in Peru.
 If you prefer someone else to do the work, Belgium is perfect for traveling by train.

-2. Samaria Gorge tour
+The Samaria Gorge tour

-Another option how to visit Samaria Gorge is with organized tours.
+Another option to visit Samaria Gorge is with organized tours.
 The cost differs depending on the services you get.

 It starts at €35 with only driving you from your hotel and back not including the entrance fee and ferry ticket.
-The most expensive ones can be up to €100 that already contain even the ticket to Samaria Gorge and the boat ticket.
+The most expensive ones can be up to €100 and already contain even the ticket to Samaria Gorge and the boat ticket.
 Most of them offer a guided tour.
-But if you were into that, you probably won’t be reading this article.
+But if you were into that, you probably won't be reading this article.

 It pays off more if you are traveling solo as you buy a single ticket.
-But still imagine walking this 18 km (11.3 mile) long hike with a bunch of strangers with probably half of them never hiking before.
+But still, imagine walking this 18 km (11.3 mile) long hike with a bunch of strangers with probably half of them never hiking before.
 Not for me, thank you!

-3. Samaria Gorge by bus
+Samaria Gorge beach

 The last and for me the worst option of all—traveling by public transport.